Last Updated on 17th May 2022 by Chauncey Morgan

 Transitioning to gray hair by cutting it into a pixie (or shorter) is the quickest way to go grey.
 It is also quite a strong change in both style and color, particularly if you usually have long dark hair.
 A silver pixie can look really classy and modern, but you may find people don’t recognize you for the first few weeks!

 The texture of gray hair is often different from what you are used to.
-They can feel more coarse and difficult to style, but it will hold a curl or wave better.
+It can feel more coarse and difficult to style, but it will hold a curl or wave better.
 Often you’ll find that your hair dries quicker and holds texture better, which is great.
-But you’ll also need to moisturise more and wash it less often, even if you are styling a pixie and washing hair days are no longer time consuming.
+But you’ll also need to moisturize more and wash it less often, even if you are styling a pixie and washing hair days are no longer time-consuming.

 Bleaching Gray Hair

 If you are a natural blonde you may be able to just get on with letting your hair grow and the gray hairs will look like highlights.
-A purple shampoo used regularly will keep your grays from looking too yellow, and most people choose to get some cool toned highlights to help it blend out.
+A purple shampoo used regularly will keep your grays from looking too yellow, and most people choose to get some cool-toned highlights to help the gray hair blend beautifully.

 If you are transitioning to grey hair from dyed hair an overall bleach to lighten your base can make the contrast less start.
 This often makes transitioning to gray hair much easier, as you won’t be fighting a visible gray stripe on your head.

 Bleaching gray hair so it blends better with a blonde base can be a good solution to how to transition to gray hair without having to cut it all off.
 However, this is not without risks: bleach can damage your hair and unless you use Olaplex or a similar bond rebuilder.
 As you grow your hair the bleached ends may start looking wiry and unruly, and you may find yourself cutting your hair shorter anyway.